1. What is #WinAtSocial?

 10. Do you support students, families, and faculty?

-Yes, The Social Institute educates students, faculty, and families through various resources: #WinAtSocial Trending Lessons, #WinAtSocial Lessons, the Family Toolkit, in-person school presentations, and professional development workshops.
+Yes, The Social Institute educates students, faculty, and families through various resources: #WinAtSocial Lessons, Educator Professional Development courses and webinars, general resources, Platform Playbooks, the Family Toolkit, and in-person school presentations.
 We believe in a team approach: while directly engaging students through a cutting-edge experience, we also empower their role models (families and faculty) who students watch and learn from every day.

 11. Will we receive information about our school’s progress?

 We work closely with our partners through onboarding, implementation, and ongoing collaboration to ensure students, families, and faculty can benefit from the expertise, technology, and services we provide.
 The Social Institute collects engagement data and survey assessments to provide real-time, interactive insights to school administration.
-Your School Captains, Facilitators, and Administration can also log in to #WinAtSocial and view anonymously aggregated school-wide and national survey data throughout the year.
+Your Dream Team, Facilitators, and Administration can also log in to #WinAtSocial and view anonymously aggregated school-wide and national survey data throughout the year.

 12. How do I launch #WinAtSocial with my students, families, and faculty?